How to Create Impactful Interior Renders in Architectural Visualization

 • Natural Lighting: Position windows and doors thoughtfully in the render to allow the entry of sunlight.
 Depending on the time of day, the sunlight can create a range of effects, from soft morning light to strong afternoon shadows.
 Using HDRi maps in your rendering software can help simulate realistic outdoor lighting.

 • Artificial Lighting: Interior spaces require a careful balance of different artificial light sources like overhead lights, floor lamps, and task lighting.
-Adjust the intensity, color temperature, and placement of artificial lights to create the desired ambiance.
+Adjust the intensity, colour temperature, and placement of artificial lights to create the desired ambiance.
 For example, warm lighting can create a cozy and inviting atmosphere, while cool lighting lends a modern and clean aesthetic.

 When done correctly, lighting can add depth and realism, making the interior render feel more immersive.